anrandomnumber/Facebook-CryptD-Messages/README.md

 Select message from beggining to the end and click on icon of the extension in url bar or press Ctrl+Shif+X

+If you need more info you can see this video https://www.youtube.com/watch?v=CQuZ2Pzo_kg

 Bugs
 =====================